redvjs/BankingApp/README.md

 Usage:
     Main Menu:
     Upon running the application, you will be presented with the main menu:
         Welcome to Mega-Bank, how would you like to proceed?
         1. Open a new account
         2. Login in to an existing account
         3. Exit
     Account Creation:
         To create a new account, select option 1.
 You will be prompted to enter your name, a valid username, a secure password, and an initial deposit.
 Ensure your username and password meet the specified requirements:
         Username: 4-32 characters long, containing letters, digits, underscores, hyphens, or dots.
         Password: At least eight characters long, containing one uppercase letter, one lowercase letter, and one digit.
     Login:
         To log in, select option 2.
 Enter your unique ID, username, and password.
 Upon successful login, you will be directed to the main menu.
     Main Menu (Post-login):
         After logging in, the following options are available:
             Welcome [Username]
             1. View account summary
             2. Deposit
             3. Withdraw
             4. Logout and exit
         View Account Summary:
             Select option 1 to view your account summary.
 You can also choose to view your transaction history.

-        Deposit
+        Deposit:
             Select option 2 to deposit funds into your account.
 Enter the amount you wish to deposit, and your account balance will be updated accordingly.

-        Withdraw
+        Withdraw:
             Select option 3 to withdraw funds from your account.
 Ensure you do not withdraw more than your account balance.

-        Logout and Exit
+        Logout and Exit:
             Select option 4 to logout and exit the application.

 Helper Functions:
     valid_password(): Ensures password meets security requirements.